A Calm Place For

 For many people, this is where something begins to shift.

-Not because anything has changed yet, but because what felt vague or personal starts to make sense in a new way.
+Not because anything has changed yet, but because what felt vague or personal begins to come into clearer focus.

 From there, it often becomes easier to consider what kind of support might actually be helpful.